richiq/umongo-async-mongomock/docs/userguide.rst

     >>> my_dog.name
     'Scruffy'

-This works great when you want to add special behavior depending of the situation.
+This works great when you want to add special behaviors depending of the situation.
 For more simple usecases we could use the
 `marshmallow pre/post precessors  <http://marshmallow.readthedocs.io/en/latest/extending.html#pre-processing-and-post-processing-methods>`_
 .
 For example to simply customize the dump: